geekzter/azure-vdc/README.md

 And then running:
 `terraform apply`

 The default configuration will work with any shell.
-Additional [features](##feature-toggles) may require PowerShell.
+Additional [features](#feature-toggles) may require PowerShell.
+Make sure you clean up, these are quite a number of resources (see [disclaimer](#disclaimer)).

 ## Architecture
 ### Infrastructure